Ainhoa-Urtasun-UPNA/hohr-project-group-assignment-sybil3d/TASKS.md

   * required credentials and year of experience: We need a candidate who has a completed bachelor’s degree in Engineering, Construction Management, or comparable field.
 It is important that the candidate has more than 10 years of experience in the sector.
 In addition, it is highly recognized that the person has project Management experience from design phase through implementation and operation.
 Besides, the candidate must have to ability to speak foreign languages and have a minimum of a C1 level in French.
   * job type (full-time, part-time): full-time
   * Location: remote or in the office centers.
-  * Salary, benefits and perks:
+  * Salary, benefits and perks:  CZK 833,741.22.

   Sybil3D is an equal opportunity employer.
 All applicants will be considered for employment without attention to race, colour, religion, sex, sexual orientation, gender identity, national origin, or disability status.
 In fact, we require from you to send your CV without any photo to ensure the equality of our process.

 ### Job posting for Engineers:
+ * job openings: 12.
+The shortage for material engineers is 12 and the automation risk is 2%.
+As the automation risk is very low is very unlikey that the job desappears.
  * Occupation (SOC): Materials Engineers (17-2131.00)
   * Industry (NAIC): 321991 Manufactured Home (Moble Home) Manufacturing
   * List of task and skills: